Title: Medical Director, Cancer Research Center at HealthPartners/Park Nicollet

 - Adjunct Assistant Professor, University of Minnesota, Department of Hematology and Oncology

 - Member, Alliance for Clinical Trials in Oncology

 Joined the Institute: 2012

-Education and training: MD, University of Minnesota Medical School; residency (internal medicine), University of Minnesota; chief residency, University of Minnesota (VA Hospital); fellowship (hematology/oncology), University of Minnesota; masters in clinical research, University of Minnesota.
+Education and training: MD, University of Minnesota Medical School; internal medicine residency and fellowship in hematology/oncology University of Minnesota; chief residency, University of Minnesota (VA Hospital); master’s in clinical research, University of Minnesota.